Study with us in London

 Successful applicants will be able to demonstrate the following through the application, audition and interview:

 The Foundation Year 0 has an English language entrance requirement of CEFR B2 (ISE II – Integrated Skills in English or IELTS Level 5.5 in all 4 areas).
-For International Visa purposes the IELTs will need to be the specific IELTs for UKVI test.
-Students with English at a lower level than this are encouraged to apply for the International Foundation Certificate: Music and English.
+For Student Visa purposes the IELTs will need to be the specific IELTs for UKVI test.

 Read about financial awards and external funding opportunities in the Fees and Finance section.